-Currently, the US and Canada-based Open Beta offers games for one-off rental fees.
+Currently, the US and Canada-based open beta offers games for one-off rental fees or, alternatively, on a Netflix-style monthly subscription model.
 You can rent single games for four hours from a fee of $1.99 (£1.18) for certain titles, $2.99 for more recent ones.
 The fees go up to $14.99 for 90 days rental of a single game.

-From 13 January, Sony will also introduce a monthly subscription fee that gives all-you-can-play access to a library of over 100 games.
-It will cost $19.99 a month, or $44.99 if paid in three-monthly instalments.
-Consider it the Netflix or Spotify for gaming, albeit a bit more expensive.
+The subscription model offers all-you-can-play access to a library of over 100 games.
+It costs $19.99 a month, or $44.99 if paid in three-monthly instalments.
+A free trial period is also available.

 When and how can I get it?

-PS Now is now available for PS4 and PS3 owners in the US and Canada as an Open Beta.
+PS Now is now available for owners of the devices listed above in the US, Canada and UK as an open beta.
 It is not known when the full version will launch.

 What are the alternatives?